cldf/cldf/components/cognates/README.md

 table is available in [`CognateTable-metadata.json`](CognateTable-metadata.json).

-It is recommended to add columns or other metadata describing the method used for the cognacy judgenments and the alignments, but no clear standard for these has evolved yet.
+It is recommended to add columns or other metadata describing the method used for the cognacy judgements and the alignments, but no clear standard for these has evolved yet.